swetha679/ENCODER8TO3DATAFLOW/README.md

 **Encoder 8 To 3**

-The 8 to 3 line Encoder is also known as Octal to Binary Encoder.
-In 8 to 3 line encoder, there is a total of eight inputs, i.e., D0, D1, D2, D3, D4, D5, D6, and D7 and three outputs, i.e., A0, A1, and A2.
-In 8-input lines, one input-line is set to true at a time to get the respective binary code in the output side.
-Below are the block diagram and the truth table of the 8 to 3 line encoder.
+The 8 to 3-line Encoder is also known as Octal to Binary Encoder.
+In an 8 to 3 line encoder, there is a total of eight inputs, i.e., D0, D1, D2, D3, D4, D5, D6, and D7 and three outputs, i.e., A0, A1, and A2.
+In 8 input lines, one input line is set to true at a time to get the respective binary code on the output side.
+Below are the block diagram and the truth table of the 8 to 3-line encoder.

 ![image](https://github.com/naavaneetha/ENCODER8TO3DATAFLOW/assets/154305477/0bc242c1-eb9e-4c47-afe5-30428470efc3)